PLSC 1340 Introduction to Comparative Politics

 PLSC 4356 Latin American Political Economy

-This course focuses on the challenges facing public policy in the Latin American region and how to interpret that region's politics and economic frustrations.
-Attention is paid to the basic rules of the Latin American political game and the lack of agreement on them.
+Focuses on the challenges facing public policy in the Latin American region and ways to interpret that region’s politics and economic frustrations.
+Attentive to the basic rules of the Latin American political game and the lack of agreement on them.